 Modern symphony orchestras are arranged generally on the pattern illustrated here.
 Conductors make minor adjustments to meet special demands of the music.
 This happens most frequently for Romantic and modern works where the sonorities are especially important.

 Boston Symphony Orchestra.

-The best-known of all classical ensembles, the symphony orchestra, developed from the expansion of the chamber orchestra (see below) in the 1820s and 1830s, when composers such as Beethoven and Hector Berlioz (1803–69), and later Franz Liszt (1811–86) and Richard Wagner (1813–83), added more instruments to increase the volume of sound and the number of available tone colors.
-The main difference from the chamber orchestra is its use of a full brass section of three trumpets, four horns, three trombones and tube, which was possible after valved brass instruments became commonly available in the 1840s.
+The best-known of all classical ensembles, the symphony orchestra, developed from the expansion of the chamber orchestra in the 1820s and 1830s, when composers such as Beethoven and Hector Berlioz (1803–69), and later Franz Liszt (1811–86) and Richard Wagner (1813–83), added more instruments to increase the volume of sound and the number of available tone colors.
+The main difference from the chamber orchestra is its use of a full brass section of three trumpets, four horns, three trombones and a tuba, which was possible after valved brass instruments became commonly available in the 1840s.
 To match the extra volume this created, there also tend to be more string players, and usually three or more of each woodwind instrument rather than two.
 Extra color is added through doublings on piccolo, cor anglais, bass clarinet, and contrabassoon.
 One or two harps and two or more percussionists, playing instruments such as side drum, bass drum, cymbals, triangle, and tam-tam, are often found in addition to the timpani.